 About Robert Louis Stevenson

 Robert Louis Stevenson was born in Edinburgh, Scotland in November of 1850 and was sickly from birth.
-His mother passed onto him her weak lungs and he had a live in nurse as a child.
+His mother passed onto him her weak lungs and he had a live-in nurse as a child.
 He started attending school at seven and when he eventually attended college his performance was poor.
 He was hoping to become a lighthouse engineer like his father, but did not apply himself to his studies.
-He was known for his lavish dress and visiting of brothels.
+He was known for his lavish dress and visiting brothels.
 Stevenson eventually changed his ambitions and decided to become a lawyer in the hope of appeasing his father, but he never practiced.
 While studying law, Stevenson also taught himself how to write and his work was published in a number of periodicals.

 Stevenson’s first two published books were based on his extensive travels.
-He was frequently ill and his wife Fanny, who had left he first husband for Stevenson, was often responsible for his care.
+He was frequently ill and his wife Fanny, who had left his first husband for Stevenson, was often responsible for his care.
 Treasure Island, his first successful novel was published in 1884, The Strange Case of Dr. Jekyll and Mr. Hyde followed in 1886.
 Stevenson was an intensely popular writer and was admired by many including Vladimir Nabokov and Ernest Hemingway.
 Stevenson and his family moved to the Samoan islands in 1890 and by 1894 he had become increasingly depressed and died from a cerebral hemorrhage.